Means test: Bankruptcy

 Debtors whose income is below the state's median income are not subject to the means test.
-Notably, the Code-calculated income may be higher or lower than the debtor's actual income at the time of filing for bankruptcy.
+The code-calculated income may be higher or lower than the debtor's actual income at the time of filing for bankruptcy.
 This has led some commentators to refer to the bankruptcy code's "current monthly income" as "presumed income".
 If the debtor's debt is not primarily consumer debt, then the means test is inapplicable.

 Thus, the means test is a formula designed to keep filers with higher incomes from filing for Chapter 7 bankruptcy.
-These filers may use Chapter 13 bankruptcy to repay a portion of their debts, but may not use Chapter 7 to wipe out their debts altogether.
+These filers may use Chapter 13 bankruptcy to repay a portion of their debts but may not use Chapter 7 to wipe out their debts altogether.
 The bankruptcy means test is complex and the terms that govern many parts of it – including those terms that control whether it applies at all – are of unsettled definition.

-Other examples
+Other

-Other examples of means testing include Medifund in Singapore and Medical Cards in Ireland.
+Other examples of means testing include Medifund in Singapore and medical cards in Ireland.
 Both are used in the healthcare sector.
 Australia uses a means test for its Age Pension.